jrvalverde/GATK-BestPractices-Bash/README.md

 * The scripts in NYU are based on published scripts distributed by NYU

-## the deal
+## The deal

 We'd like to properly publish this work, or at least get acknowledged for it.
-If you decide to use these scripts, please do cite them in any publication, either referring to this GitHub site, or -shuld we succeed in publishing them- the corresponding publication, which we'll mention here.
+If you decide to use these scripts, please do cite them in any publication, either referring to this GitHub site, or -should we succeed in publishing them- the corresponding publication, which we'll eventually mention here.
 But, at the very least, we beg you to cite our work:

 Valverde, J.R., Magraner, L. (2019) Bash scripts implementing GATK Best Practices Workflows.
 GitHub. https://github.com/jrvalverde/GATK-BP-bash

 And, of course, we want to thank you in advance for your kindness.

-## GATK-Best-Practices based workflows
+## Workflows based on the GATK-team Best-Practices

-For the GATK BP workflows, we have based the scripts on the latest available versions published at the GATK web site.
+For the GATK BP workflows, we base our scripts on the latest available versions published at the GATK web site.
 These workflows suffer from a number of "features": they make use of a mixture of various versions of GATK and, within them, of various sub-versions.